The UK Rental Market Has Never Been More Competitive

 Being in that first wave of enquiries isn't just helpful — it's often the only way to get a viewing at all.

-Research into UK rental market behaviour consistently shows that properties in high-demand areas receive their peak enquiry volume within the first few hours of listing.
+Properties in high-demand areas receive their peak enquiry volume within the first few hours of listing.
 If you're enquiring on day two or three, you may already be too late — regardless of how qualified or eager you are as a tenant.

 What "Instant" Really Means for Renters